alexalexyang/dalang/README.md

 [Use `file://<fs-path>` to specify storage for local back end](https://www.pulumi.com/docs/intro/concepts/state/#using-a-self-managed-backend)

+## Notes on provisioning the k8s cluster

+Currently, the k8s package in this project uses the client-go and helm packages to install things (e.g.: Nginx ingress controller) in the cluster.
+This means Pulumi is unaware of the Kubernetes state.
+We can use Pulumi to do installations instead.

+Not sure yet what happens when we use FluxCD.

 ## Note on VPS providers

 I've used Hetzner in this project.
 But, long story short, whenever I ask them questions their replies are really rude and dismissive, and they also ignore my questions.
 Apparently, they're famous for this.
 Their policies are also misleading.
 For instance, their site says we can ask for limits to be raised after a month with them and paying our first invoice, but that’s not true.

 I got concerned because my company has used them for client projects.
 I'm not comfortable recommending Hetzner to clients if the platform is a blocker we can't resolve.
+Sad, because their product is so great 😔.
 So, I finally asked my colleagues to recommend alternatives and they sent these two links:

 [European cloud platforms](https://european-alternatives.eu/category/cloud-computing-platforms)